Goldman Sachs Maintains Zions Bancorporation N.A (ZION) Neutral Recommendation

 As of July 6, 2023, the average one-year price target for Zions Bancorporation N.A is 35.34.
 The forecasts range from a low of 26.26 to a high of $52.50.
-The average price target represents an increase of 2.55% from its latest reported closing price of 34.46.
+The average price target represents a decrease of 6.75% from its latest reported closing price of 37.90.

 See our leaderboard of companies with the largest price target upside.